petercolesdc/abernathy/README.md

 </svg>
 ```

+## Helpers
+1. `make ipaddress` - Get an IP address to test over the same connection/wi-fi
+2. `make permissions` - Set permissions if you get docker install weirdness

 ## Colors
 Updating colors is pretty easy, but requires a few things to be changed in order for the system and the color palette in `/guide` to display correctly.